aplteam/MarkAPL/MarkAPL.md

 This is an __ordinary__ paragraph.
 ~~~

-This is the result in any case:
+This is the result in both cases:

 This is an **ordinary** paragraph.